Nord-Ouest (department): Haitian Period

-Cappoix-Lamort commander of Port-de-Paix is a signatory of the Haitian Declaration of Independance.
+Cappoix-Lamort commander of Port-de-Paix is a signatory of the Haitian Declaration of Independence.

 Francois Cappoix the brilliant and vaillaint Haitian officers was trapped by Henry 1st men and assassinated in Limonade.
 The department was in open rebellion with the Crown.
 Pétion in the West who needed ally after the rebellion of Rigaud in the South and Goman in the Grand'Anse, sent troops to support the N-O.

 Henry 1st crushed the rebellion and granted amnitice to the rebelled troops.

 The town of Môle Saint-Nicolas is located in the Nord-Ouest.
 Ever since Columbus landed here in 1492 and named the island Hispaniola, Môle St-Nicolas has been of interest to the colonials, including the British, Spanish, French, and the Americans due to its strategic location on the Windward Passage, just miles from Cuba.

 The Mole-St-Nicolas affair was a diplomatic incident between the Haitians and the Americans because the Americans wanted a safe harbor to control the Winward Passage after the construction of the Panama Canal.
 The Haitian intellectual Anténor Firmin was remarkable in that affair.

 Sometime during the 19th century, it was created out of the Nord and Ouest departments.

 Geography

-The department is bordered to the north by Cuba, Bahamas, Florida and has direct access to the Atlantic through the Tortuga Canal, on the west the Windward Passage, the south Gulf of Gonave and Artibonite Department and the east and North Department.
+The department is bordered to the north by Cuba, Bahamas, and Florida, and has direct access to the Atlantic through the Tortuga Canal, on the west the Windward Passage, the south Gulf of Gonave and Artibonite Department and the east and North Department.

 At the western tip of the department, the Mole Peninsula protects the city of the same name.

 With the exception of Tortuga Island (La Tortue) and the coastal area near Port-de-Paix, the northwest is mostly arid and barren.
 In fact, the department has Haiti's second biggest satellite island under its administrative control, located less than 10 km offshore.

 At Les Palmiste on the eastern coast visit a pre-Columbian rock carving presumed to be of native Taino origin of a goddess at La Grotte au Bassin exists.

 Due to a lack of water management, the Trois-Rivières often flood the city of Port-de-Paix during the rainy season located on its east shore.
 On the west shore of the river, there is a lagoon.